We’re excited to share with you this fantastic guest publication from professional mastering engineer Chris Pavey.

 Why didn’t they say something before?
 Well, we have all been there, sometimes its fear, other times it’s low confidence, or there might be people you’re not comfortable being perhaps confrontational with.
 Is this a mastering engineers job to fix?
 For me yes 100%.
 I help make musical releases happen, and I think I want to use that description more!

 This was a large album project, with not just a significant financial investment, but one of emotion, time and talent.
-This artist almost lost a year of all of these investments into a project they were not going to be happy with.
+This artist nearly wasted a year’s worth of investments in a project they would ultimately find unsatisfactory.
 Pretty scary right!
 This may feel like an isolated incident, but it’s really not.
-Yes this was an extreme one, but mastering really is that safety net for artists and trust me, we want to help.
+While this case was extreme, mastering serves as a crucial safety net for artists, and we’re here to assist them.
 I never want an artist to be nothing less than ecstatic about their music and to be full of excitement to show it to the world.

 To me this is ALL part of mastering, – facilitating the finalisation of an artists art.
 However that needs to be done.
 We do processing, compression, EQ, saturation, limiting, stereo manipulation, filtering and restoration, and on and on.
 But being the mastering engineer also means you’re the new set of ears and eyes on a project.
 You’re an objective unbiased person, whose job it is to see how to get the project over any final hurdles, and support the artist all the way while doing so.